 The NC Home Inspector Licensure Board requires this bond for home inspectors who cannot show net assets over $5,000.

 Bond required by the NCLBGC for anyone pursuing or renewing a general contractor license.

 Well contractor/driller $10,000 license bond for those performing work on wells in Wake County.

 North Carolina permit bonds are enforced on a county or city level and are for specific projects.
 Permit bonds are often requested on larger projects, and must be obtained before work can begin.

 Surety bonds for contractors working on manufactured houses and modular homes, required by the NC Manufactured Building Division as well as various cities and counties.

 License bond in the amount of $35,000 bond, and a $25,000 bond for supplemental locations.

 $10,000 license bond enforced by the NC Manufactured Building Division for contractors setting up manufactured homes.

-North Carolina has many other constructed related bonds required by permit or a county.
+North Carolina has many other constructed related bonds throughout the state enforced by various government agencies.
 Other bonding requirements defy classification, but are still related to the construction industry.

-With the most varied set of requirements needed, contractors can find any surety bond need here at Jet.
-If not listed above check here.
+With the most varied set of requirements, contractors can find any surety bond need here at Jet.
+If not listed on this page check here.